 When Does the CMC Program Start?

-Students may begin registering now for the program rollout on January 1, 2017.
+Register as soon as you decide to take this step.
+Program rollout was on January 1, 2017.
 Since the program is for independent study, there are no dates for classes, just your individual progress through the modules.

 Why Didn’t You Do This Before Now?